2100 Revenue Principles, General

-Effective revenue financial management and control is a critical component of the University’s business processes because it serves to safeguards against risk of financial loss and properly recognize revenue in conformity with GAAP.
+Effective Revenue financial management and control is a critical component of the University’s business processes because it serves to safeguards against risk of financial loss and properly recognize Revenue in conformity with US GAAP.

-Income is constructively received by a taxpayer, and thus subject to income tax, in the taxable year during which it is made available to him/her, regardless of whether the taxpayer declines to receive the income in the current taxable year or directs payment of the income to another taxpayer.
+Income is constructively received by a taxpayer, and thus subject to income tax, in the taxable year during which it is made available to the taxpayer, regardless of whether the taxpayer declines to receive the income in the current taxable year or directs payment of the income to another taxpayer.

-Income is constructively received when an amount is credited to your account or made available to you without restriction.
-You need not have possession of it.
-If you authorize someone to be your agent and receive income for you, you are considered to have received it when your agent receives it.
-Income is not constructively received if your control of its receipt is subject to substantial restrictions or limitations.
+Income is constructively received when an amount is credited to the taxpayer’s account or made available to the taxpayer without restriction.
+The taxpayer need not have possession of it.
+If the taxpayer authorizes someone to be their agent and receive income for the taxpayer, the taxpayer is considered to have received it when their agent receives it.
+Income is not constructively received if the taxpayer’s control of its receipt is subject to substantial restrictions or limitations.

 Estimated net value of an asset after reductions for allowances for uncollectible amounts, provisions for contractual adjustments, and discounts recorded to reflect the net present value of long-term receivables.

 Income earned through the sale of goods or services or any other use of capital.
-The University has six principal operating revenue streams, which are as follows:
+The University has several principal operating Revenue streams, which are as follows:

-Because the University uses accrual basis accounting, all material amounts of revenue and the associated accounts receivable and deferred revenue must be recognized in the University’s accounting system in the period in which it is earned; and accounts should be established for uncollectible accounts, provisions for contractual adjustments, and discounts where necessary.
+Because the University uses Accrual Basis Accounting, material amounts of Revenue and the associated accounts receivable and Deferred Revenue must be recognized in the University’s accounting system in the period in which it is earned, in accordance with US GAAP.
+In addition, accounts should be established for uncollectible accounts, provisions for contractual adjustments, and discounts, where necessary.